buntec/ff4s/docs/examples/subscription.md

 ```

 The fact that the `ff4s.Store[F, State, Action]` is a resource allows us interestingly to subscribe to state changes in the background
 while the store is in use.
-In fact, the state can be accessed from the store as a `Signal[F, State]` and mapped to a corresponding element
+In fact, the state can be accessed from the store as a `fs2.Signal[F, State]` and mapped to a corresponding element
 of interest of the state.
 The methods `.discrete.changes` are then responsible to watch changes in the corresponding state (or element of the state).

 Note the interesting `.debounce` method that limits the amount of effects evaluation to one evaluation at most per 3 seconds.
 This particularly